 Why Are My Eyelashes Falling Out?

-Eyelashes are simply hair that grow on the top of your eyelids, yet it's important for some women to have long, thick luscious eyelashes.
+Eyelashes are simply hair that grows on the top of your eyelids, yet it's important for some women to have long, thick luscious eyelashes.
 Long eyelashes can enhance the beauty of your eyes by making them appear more alert and attractive.
 Eyelashes also help protect your eyes from debris and dust particles.

 It happens to all of us!
 Your eyelashes may fall out from time to time, similar to the loss of hair on other parts of your body.
-However, if you experience rapid loss of eyelash, there may be other reasons for the problem.
+However, if you experience a rapid loss of eyelash, there may be other reasons for the problem.

 Learn what the causes are for your eyelashes falling out at such a rapid rate.
 Read on to learn how to make your eyelashes grow back naturally, including how to make your own eyelash conditioner.

 Some of the more obvious reasons for your eyelashes falling out may be due to a mechanical problem.
 This is the better news - since you can stop the culprit that is causing your eyelashes to fall out.